Home CommunionHome / Services and Events / Home Communion

 How do I arrange for an initial Home Communion visit?

-The easiest way is to email: firstname.lastname@example.org and include your name and phone number in the body of the email; a Eucharistic Lay Minister will then phone you back to arrange an initial visit at a time and date that's convenient to you.
-Alternatively you can conatct Tony Darby.
+Please contact Tony Darby and give him your name and phone number; a Eucharistic Lay Minister will then phone you back to arrange an initial visit at a time and date that's convenient to you.
 If you'd prefer, you can nominate someone to make contact on your behalf.

 How often can I receive Home Communion?